 From the summit, the anti-clockwise circuit can be completed by following the trail N. It soon passes the transmitter station on .1094 to veer NW and drop to the bush.
 Kapakapanui Hut is reached in less than an hour from the summit.
 From the hut the track continues NW to .755 in 15 minutes.
 The trail then heads W, soon bearing SW, and leaves the gentle uplands 15 minutes from .755, to drop to the Ngatiawa Forks, 90 minutes from the hut.

 Up by the NE spur.
-From the forks, the route continues up the TR branch of the stream for 6 minutes before zig-zagging up on the L. It takes up to 2 hours to reach the hut.
-Five minutes above the hut, on a small knob, the indistinct Henderson route joins from the Pukeatua track.
-The summit is less than an hour from the hut. [revised November 2015]
+From the forks, the route continues up the TR branch of the stream, with several crossings, for 6 minutes before zig-zagging up on the L. After about an hour, the track becomes less steep, and a further hour or so brings the hut.
+Eight or ten minutes above the hut, on a small knob, the indistinct Henderson route joins from the Pukeatua track.
+After a further 25 minutes, the track emerges onto the open tops, passing the transmitter station on .1094 before arriving at the large trig beacon on the summit, about an hour from the hut. [revised October 2018]

 This road is not signposted, and is quite variable in its state of repair, with a large slip below the road 9km in; it is barely suitable even for 4WD vehicles.
 Tramping time to Maymorn Junction is 2½ to 3 hours.